This naturally dairy-free carrot mango soup recipe was shared with us by Melody Wren, back when she wrote for The Cook’s Kitchen.

 Carrot Mango Soup to Enjoy Hot or Cold

-Melody Wren, The Cook’s Kitchen – Soup isn’t something you normally associate with summer, but served cold or at room termperature, it can be a simple summer meal with a fresh baguette.
-Recently, I had 8 guests for dinner after working all day (what was I thinking?), and served appetizer portions of soup in tiny chinese tea cups.
-The look was stunning and the guests were definitely im pressed.
-Most soups are best made ahead to allow the flavour to blend.
+Soup isn’t something you normally associate with summer, but served cold or at room temperature, it can be a simple summer meal with a fresh baguette.
+Recently, I had 8 guests for dinner after working all day (what was I thinking?), and served appetizer portions of this carrot mango soup in tiny Chinese tea cups.
+The look was stunning and the guests were definitely impressed.

 - 1 onion, chopped

-Peel and coarsely chop carrots.
-In a large saucepan, heat oil over medium heat.
-Add onion and curry.
-Cook , stirring frequently, until onion has softened and mixture is fragrant, about 5 minutes.
-Add carrots, broth, juice and salt.
-Cover and bring to a boil.
-Reduce heat and simmer, stirring occasionally, until carrots are very tender, about 30 mnutes.
+- Add the carrots, broth, juice, and salt.
+Cover and bring the mixture to a boil.
+Reduce the heat and simmer, stirring occasionally, until the carrots are very tender, about 30 minutes.

 - Puree the carrots with some of the broth in your food processor or blender.
 Return the pureed carrots to your saucepan, and stir in the mango.

 - Heat over medium-low heat, stirring often, for about 5 minutes.

 - Serve hot or refrigerate and serve cold with a scattering of snipped chives, parsley, or a sprinkle f paprika.

 - Store the soup in an airtight container in the refrigerator for up to 3 days, or freeze for longer keeping.